ACC1101 Accounting for Decision-Making

 Student workload requirements

-- Students should attempt all three online tests.
-The first test is formative and tests two and three are worth 5% (10% in total), and students are strongly encouraged to complete tests as they fall due in order to keep up with course content.
-Failure to complete all three tests may place students at a disadvantage.
+- Students should attempt ALL online tests.
+The practice test is formative.
+Test 1 is worth 5% and test 2 is worth 10% (15% in total).
+Students are strongly encouraged to complete tests as they fall due in order to keep up with course content.

-- The assignment is to be completed in groups of five people.
-You will be assigned to a group by the lecturer.
-If you wish to complete the assignment individually you must contact the course leader to make your case.
+- The assignment is to be completed in teams of six students.
+You will be assigned to a team by the lecturer.
+If you wish to complete the assignment individually, you must contact the course leader to make your case.

 Important assessment information